 Sometimes, it is just not possible to jet off on the trip of a lifetime (or even a quick weekend getaway!).
 Be it family commitments, work constraints, health issues or a simple lack of funds, there are a variety of reasons where travel simply isn’t going to happen.
-And besides these very real and relevant reasons, right now, the world is facing previously uncharted territory: a global lock-down to prevent the spread of Cornoavirus, declared a pandemic by the World Health Organization
+And besides these very real and relevant reasons, right now, the world is facing previously uncharted territory: emerging from a global lock-down.

-With that in mind, and to stop your beautiful home starting to feel like a prison (extreme I know, but you get the point!), I’ve put together 15 ways to ‘travel’ when you’re stuck at home – be it self-quarantined or otherwise!
+With all this in mind and while we are navigating a new travel normal – and to stop your beautiful home starting to feel like a prison (extreme I know, but you get the point!), I’ve put together 20+ ways to travel from home – with absolutely no physical travel required!

 Disclaimer: Almost all posts on this site contain Affiliate links, and this one about How to Travel at Home is no different.
 This means that if you click on any of the links in this post (and make a purchase) I may receive a small commission at absolutely no cost to you.
 Each post is carefully crafted to (hopefully!) answer all your questions and recommendations are made where we believe they will improve your trip and help with your planning.
 As such we thank you in advance should you decide to click & buy.
 Read my full Disclosure here.